 - 1. Tardy to school Students late to school must sign in at the office.
-If you have an excuse, it must be presented to the secretary or principal at this time. - 2.
+If you have an excuse, it must be presented to the secretary or principal at this time.
+You will be given a tardy pass to class, either excused or unexcused. - Tardy to class Students late from 2nd period through the end of the day will have their names recorded on attendance records by the teacher.
+If your tardy should be excused, you must come to the office at the end of the period and give the secretary your excuse.
+Otherwise, your name will be permanently recorded by the secretary on the unexcused tardy list. - 3.
 Accumulation of tardies On the sixth through the eighth tardy, you will be given one detention.
 For any subsequent tardies, you will be given in-school suspensions.
 If tardies become a major problem for a student, further/harsher disciplinary action may be taken.
 Tardies are accumulated by quarter.
-Each student will start each quarter with no tardies accumulated.
+Each student will start each quarter with no tardies accumulated. - 4.
+Vo-Tech Bus Tardies Students who miss the Vo-Tech Bus will spend the hours they are to be at Vo-Tech $(1^{st} 4^{th} \text{ periods})$ in the ISS Room.

-SCHOOL DETENTIONS: Detentions will meet on predetermined days from either 7:30-8:00 a.m. or 3:15-3:45 p.m.
+SCHOOL DETENTIONS: Detentions will meet on predetermined days from either 7:45-8:15 a.m. or 3:15-3:45 p.m.
 Students that are assigned detentions are expected to be in the announced room, with study materials, on or before the time the detention begins.
 Any student that arrives after the designated starting time will not be allowed to count the detention, and will have to serve the detention at a later date.
 The student will be required to bring schoolwork to work on and will not be allowed to talk, eat, drink, be on electronic devices, listen to music, or sleep while in detention.
 Students failing to report for detentions will be subject to an additional detention.
 A second failure to report for detention could result in being assigned an in-school suspension.
 If you are removed from detention for misbehavior, you will be given additional detentions are not effective in changing your behavior.
 In these cases, you will be given in-school suspensions or, if necessary, out-of-school suspensions.